amira29a/udacityproject2/README.md

 >- `npm install body-parser` Install the body-parser package from the terminal
 >- `npm install express` To install express, we use the

-have added bootstrap files to make hamburger menu and make it resbonsive by adding `bootstrap.min` in css file with `bootstrap-dropdownhover.min` and adding `bootstrap.min` , `popper.min and` and  `js/jquery-3.5.1.slim.min` in `js/app.js` file to make the navbar work as `Bootstrap` is required these files to add in your project.

 # Prerequisites
 creating an account openweathermap * [openweathermap](https://openweathermap.org/)